xXleowXx/gitlab-charts/doc/installation/upgrade.md

 During a major database upgrade, we ask you to set `gitlab.migrations.enabled` set to `false`.
 Ensure that you explicitly set it back to `true` for future updates.

-## Upgrade the bundled PostgreSQL to version 13
+## Upgrade the bundled PostgreSQL chart

 NOTE:
 If you aren't using the bundled PostgreSQL chart (`postgresql.install` is false), you do not need to perform this step.

+### Upgrade the bundled PostgreSQL to version 13

 PostgreSQL 13 is supported by GitLab 14.1 and later.
 [PostgreSQL 13 brings significant performance improvements](https://www.postgresql.org/about/news/postgresql-13-released-2077/).